decretist/Dissertation/Chapter2/chapter2.md

 Jerome (†419 or 420), Augustine (†430), and Gregory (†604), whom
-later generations considered doctors of the church.[^23] It is easy to see how works such as Ambrose of Milan's *De officiis* ("On duties") -- a Christian answer to the work of Cicero with the same title -- could be a rich source of norms.
+later generations considered doctors of the church.[^23] It is easy to see how works such as Ambrose of Milan's *De officiis* ("On duties")---a Christian answer to the work of Cicero with the same title---could be a rich source of norms.
 Gratian provides an explicit list of "the works of the holy fathers that are received in the Catholic Church."[^24] (It is necessary to distinguish the papal from the patristic when dealing with figures like Gregory.
 While textual excerpts from the letters found in the registers of Gregory clearly derive their authority from the fact that Gregory was pope, a text like the *Moralia in Job* has an authority to a large extent independent of the formal ecclesiastical office Gregory held.)[^25]

-Finally, in addition to excerpts from works of patristic authors, another source for extra-canonical authorities was secular law, primarily (pre-Justinianic) Roman law but also including the capitulary legislation of the more important Carolingian emperors -- Charlemagne (†814), Louis the Pious (†840), and Charles the Bald (†877) -- and their successors.
+Finally, in addition to excerpts from works of patristic authors, another source for extra-canonical authorities was secular law, primarily (pre-Justinianic) Roman law but also including the capitulary legislation of the more important Carolingian emperors
+---Charlemagne (†814), Louis the Pious (†840), and Charles the Bald (†877)---and their successors.

 Up to this point, I have been implicitly referring to Gratian's material sources, texts such as the *Letters* of Gregory I or the